akashdeshpande/100-days-of-code/log.md

 **Thoughts** I feel like this challenge is a big marathon.
 But thats the best part of it.
 It keeps me conding everyday.

+### Day 9: September 30, Tuesday

+**Today's Progress**: Completed 100% of Applied Visaual Design from freecodecamp.org

+**Thoughts** I feel good today.
+The challenge got a little tough at the end, but I managed it.

 ##### (example to copy from later)
 ### Day x: Month 00, Day